deckhouse/sds-replicated-volume/docs/FAQ.md

 Note that the `LINSTOR` control-plane and its CSI will be unavailable during the migration process.
 This will make it impossible to create/expand/delete PVs and create/delete pods using the `LINSTOR` PV during the migration.

-> **Plase note!** User data will not be affected by the migration.
+> **Please note!** User data will not be affected by the migration.
 Basically, the migration to a new namespace will take place.
 Also, new components will be added (in the future, they will take over all `LINSTOR` volume management functionality).

 ### Migration steps